 Curling Club Yellow phase:

-- Masks highly recommended in the building at all times, including on the ice.
+- Masks required in the building at all times, including on the ice.

-- Two-way traffic may resume, with pausing to allow others to pass before you in areas where 6-foot distance cannot be maintained.
+- Two-way foot traffic may resume, with pausing to allow others to pass before you in areas where 6-foot distance cannot be maintained.

-- Limited spectators may enter the building and observe curling, provided they follow club guidelines and sign a waiver.
+- Limited spectators may enter the building and observe curling, provided they follow these club protocols and sign an infectious diseases waiver.